-Currently, 28 spaces are leased to residents and three spaces are available for lease.
-The market demand for parking at the subject site is calculated to be approximately 0.68 spaces per unit.
+Currently, all 40 spaces are leased to residents.
+The market demand for parking at the subject site is calculated to be approximately 0.93 spaces per unit.

 4.2 Zoning By-law Requirements

 The zoning for institutional, industrial, parks and opens spaces, as well as the Downtown Hamilton area is regulated by Zoning By-law 05-200.
 The remaining land uses, including residential, is currently regulated through the former zoning by-laws for the respective municipalities.